Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

 Many tourists who have been to this Barcelona attraction believe that the highlight of Casa Mila is its roof.

-The whole experience of climbing up amazing staircases, looking down into the ventilation shafts and the staring at the Chimneys make it a memorable trip.
+The whole experience of climbing up impressive staircases, looking down into the ventilation shafts, and staring at the Chimneys make it a memorable trip.

-The original colours and shapes which greet you on Casa Mila roof, add to the allure.
+The original colors and shapes which greet you on the Casa Mila roof add to the allure.

-So much so the stepped roof of La Pedrera Casa Mila has been called ‘The Garden of Warriors’ by Pere Gimferrer, an award-winning Spanish poet.
+So much so, La Pedrera Casa Mila’s stepped roof has been called ‘The Garden of Warriors’ by Pere Gimferrer, an award-winning Spanish poet.

 The different elements which make up the Casa Mila roof are –

-4. 2 half-hidden vents to renew air in the building
+- 2 half-hidden vents to renew the air in the building

 The staircases, some of which are shaped like snails, also house the water tanks.